 Check out our full WeBull review to learn more.

-Partially Free Investing Alternatives
+Other Free Investing Alternatives

-While not truly free, this offering could allow you to build a great portfolio at a low cost.
+TD Ameritrade is great about allowing you to build a great portfolio at a low cost.
 Plus, TD Ameritrade consistently has some of the best sign up bonuses around.
 Check out our full TD Ameritrade review.

-Once again, while not truly free, the fact that you can build a great portfolio of ETFs for free is a huge benefit.
 Schwab also consistently has a great sign up bonus, with lower minimums to get the same bonus as other brokers.
 Check out our full Charles Schwab review.

-E*Trade is also not truly free, but it's selection of free funds and investments is great.
 E*Trade is also one of our top picks for people looking to open a Solo 401k.

 Check out our full E*Trade review and see if E*Trade might make sense for you.